JohannesPertl/where_is_webb/README.md

 The app scrapes data from the [official NASA website](https://www.jwst.nasa.gov/content/webbLaunch/whereIsWebb.html) and displays it in a mobile-friendly way.
-It also sends a push notification as soon as a new step has been reached.
+It also sends a push notifications about important updates.

 ## Dependencies